Learn more about the common causes of male infertility

 A semen analysis will help us determine your sperm count.
 A healthy sperm count is above 40 million, and a count of 10 million or less is considered low.
 Men with sperm counts between 10 and 40 million may still cause a pregnancy if the sperm has good motility (movement) and morphology (shape).

-Not producing enough sperm may occur due to a variety of factors including; genetic disorders, testicular trauma, diabetes and obesity.
+Not producing enough sperm may occur due to a variety of factors, including genetic disorders, testicular trauma, diabetes and obesity.
 A combination of these factors may also be involved.
 Patients who have received chemotherapy to treat cancer and other disorders may also have compromised sperm production.

 Second, the sperm has to be ejaculated.

 Some men struggle with infertility because their reproductive organs have structural or anatomical problems which block the movement of sperm.
 These problems may be caused by scar tissue, varicose veins (varicocele) or infection or, in some cases, the problems exist from birth, such as being born without a vas deferens.
-A partner urologist may help us diagnose these conditions that that may need attention.
+A referral to an urologist may help us diagnose these conditions that that may need attention.
 Further, erectile dysfunction may keep you from getting or maintaining an erection, which can also affect fertility.

 Third, the sperm has to reach and penetrate the egg.